ctcusc/django-react-boilerplate/README.md

 1. See the server live on `localhost:8000`

+1. Run `tail -f django` to see the Django logs or `tail -f webpack` to see the Webpack logs

 ## Using Supervisord
 Supervisord allows us to run and "supervise" multiple processes at the same time.
 This is essential as we need to run both a Django and Webpack (Frontend) server, along with nginx to proxy them.